LukasFuchs/FDCSGm/Benchmark/GaussDiffusion/README.md

 ------------------------------------------------------------------------

-Example of the transient behavior for a model solved with an explicit solver and for a resolution of 41 x 41. <br>
+## Example of a gaussian diffusion

+The model is solved with an explicit solver and for a resolution of 41 x 41. <br>
 The parameter for the Gaussian temperature anomaly are: <br> A = 200 [K], <br>
 σ = 10 [% of L], <br>